Dan0sz/host-webfonts-locally/readme.txt

   - Material Icons support.
 - Combine all Google Fonts stylesheets (requested by your theme and/or plugins) into one file,
 - Deduplicate Google Fonts stylesheets,
-- Force the selected font-display (swap) option throughout all stylesheets added by other plugins and/or themes,
+- Rewrite stylesheets added by other plugins and/or themes to include the configured font-display (e.g. swap) option, this will remove *the ensure text remains visible during webfont load* optimization suggestion from Google PageSpeed Insights.

 - Define file types to include in stylesheet (WOFF, WOFF2, EOT, TTF, SVG),
 - Reduce loading time and page size, by forcing a certain subset(s) to be used for all Google Fonts requests,
 - Remove Resource Hints (preload, preconnect, dns-prefetch) pointing to fonts.googleapis.com or fonts.gstatic.com,